alexanderwlee/alexanderwlee.github.io/_roles/microsoft_swe.md

 for 90% of Microsoft's revenue, our services are core to Microsoft's commerce stack, powering storefronts such as Azure, Microsoft 365, Xbox, and Windows.
 We enable product browse, discovery, purchase, and post-purchase scenarios.
-Scaling over 200K requests per second, we serve over 200 partners and run on the largest Kubernetes clusters with more than 1500 VMs across multiple regions and clouds.
+Scaling over 200K RPS, we serve more than 200 partners and run on the largest Kubernetes clusters with over 1500 virtual machines across multiple regions and clouds.